Existence of unimodular triangulations - positive results: Methods

-recall that $F_j$ is defined by the equation $f_j(\vx)=f_{j-1}(\vx)$, $j=1,\dots, e+1$ (with the convention $f_0\equiv 0$ and $f_{e+1}\equiv 1$).
+\item For, those contained in facets $Q\ltimes_\phi F_j$ of $Q\ltimes_\phi P$, where $F_j$ is a facet of $P$, recall that $F_j$ is defined by the equation $f_j(\vx)=f_{j-1}(\vx)$, $j=1,\dots, e+1$ (with the convention $f_0\equiv 0$ and $f_{e+1}\equiv 1$).
 The facet $Q\ltimes_\phi F_j$ lies in the hyperplane (in $\R^{d} \times \R^{e}$ defined by the same equation (in the $\R^e$ variables), except for the $j=e+1$ case, where the equation defining $Q\ltimes_\phi F_{e+1}$ is $f_{e+1}(\vx) = \phi(\vy)$.
 All vertices of the canonical slicing are in fibers over the vertices of $Q$.
 Since the canonical slicing restricted to these fibers is a dicing by a system of totally unimodular vectors (the same system of vectors as in the proof of part (2)), the cells in each individual fiber have width one.
 This implies that the cells in the whole slicing also have width one with respect to these functionals. \end{itemize} \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:nested}] Suppose $Q,P$ admit unimodular triangulations $\S,\T$ respectively.
 We then have that the cells

 for all the simplices $B\in \S$ and $C\in \T$ form a subdivision of $Q\ltimes_\phi P$.
 (To show this, if $\phi$ is strictly positive on $Q$ observe that $Q\ltimes_\phi P$ is projectively equivalent to $Q\times P$.
 If $\phi$ is zero on some face of $Q$ then the corresponding face of $Q\times P$ collapses to lower dimension in $Q\ltimes_\phi P$, but the result is still true).